 Comments: The number of site visits is not defined but given the plural use of visits, it can be assume more than the one site visit the Board is aware of.

 No interim or final punch lists have been produced.

+HOA Comment: Technically, Kipcon did prepare a punchlist in Spring of 2026.
+However, this punchlist was prepared by Andy with known open or unfinished tasks.
+For example, Ryan’s balcony deck sealant needed to be reapplied because the sealant was flaking.
+However, I’m not aware of any punchlist items prepared by Kipcon with regards to a review of Ready Homes worksmanship.
+For example, I’m not aware that Kipcon did on onsite vist to ensure the work meet the contract specifications.

 Kipcon’s proposal to the Board is minimal and lacks detail that professionals in the building envelope industry would expect.
 The Board is not composed of construction knowledgeable members and relied on Kipcon to provide services to accomplish their goals.
 Not only is the proposal lacking in detail, it did not provide all the services mentioned.

-Pursuant to your request, I have inspected the roof at 1426 North Orleans Street, reviewed various documents and photos and discussed concerns with and Mr. Link.
+Pursuant to your request, I have inspected the roof at 1426 North Orleans Street, reviewed various documents and photos and discussed concerns with Mr. Mechavich and Mr. Link.

 Hutchinson Design Group, Ltd.